 - In Vampire Knight, Yuuki thought she and Zero were struggling with the same pain and fears, but when Zero denies it, she says, "I guess I was only seeing myself".

 - A variant happens in Zoids: Chaotic Century.
 One episode has Reese trying to screw with Fiine, by showing her visions of Van getting shot and killed protecting her, and telling her that Van will die if she stays close to him.
 Fiine quickly realizes that those visions are actually Reese's own memories, of when she was a child and a boy she befriended was killed trying to protect her, and she blames herself for that.

 - Several Batman villains project their own origins and insecurities onto Batman.

-- This is what Joker is ultimately trying to prove in "The Killing Joke," that everyone is really like him deep down — justifying his murderous madness by trying to demonstrate people being strained by worries and neuroses until they have a particularly bad day, and snap just like he did.
-He fails in the general sense, but in the end still has a kindred spirit in Batman himself.
+- This is what Joker is ultimately trying to prove in The Killing Joke that everyone is really like him deep down — justifying his murderous madness by trying to demonstrate people being strained by worries and neuroses until they have a particularly bad day, and snap just like he did.
+He fails in the general sense, but in the end he still has a kindred spirit in Batman himself.